-In recognition of April as National Youth Sports Safety Month, MomsTeam is again asking our friends in the medical, health, fitness, nutrition and athletic training communities to write blogs answering two questions: first, how or why did they get into their field, and second, how have they made a difference in the life of a youth athlete in the past year.
+In recognition of April as National Youth Sports Safety Month, MomsTeam asked our friends in the medical, health, fitness, nutrition and athletic training communities to write blogs answering two questions: first, how or why did they get into their field, and second, how have they made a difference in the life of a youth athlete in the past year.

-Today, we hear from Michael Goldenberg, Athletic Director of and Athletic Trainer at the Lawrenceville School in Lawrenceville, New Jersey.
+Today, we hear from Michael Goldenberg, an Athletic Trainer at the Lawrenceville School in Lawrenceville, New Jersey.

 By Michael S. Goldenberg, MS, ATC

 I played football when I was in elementary and middle school, but when I got to high school, everyone else got bigger, but I didn't.
 Thus I decided to be the manager for the high school football team.
 I did that for a number of years, and loved it so much that, when I got to college, I volunteered my freshman year to be the manager for the football team.
 As the manager, I would be at practice every day side by side the athletic trainer and his students.
 I saw what they did and realized this was the profession for me.
 I made that decision 34 years ago, and to this day, I am so glad I made it.
 Athletic training is a great profession!